-The insurance obligations are split up into homogeneous risk groups, and as a minimum by lines of business, when calculating technical provisions.
+The insurance obligations are split up into homogeneous risk groups, and as a minimum by lines of business, for the calculation of technical provisions.

-The insurance coverage consists of following lines of business:
+The insurance coverage consists of the following lines of business:

-- Health individual business: this line of business consists of the legacy portfolio with levelled premium and the new business generations with risk-premium products.
+- Health individual business: that line of business consists of the levelled premiums legacy portfolio and the new semi-risk premium business generations.
 Obligations for these contracts are modelled using similar to life techniques (SLT).
-Claims provisions for these products are calculated by using non-similar to life techniques; - Health group business: this line of business considers annual renewable contracts without ageing reserves (Non-Similar to lifetechniques); claims provisions for these products are calculated by using non-similar to life techniques. - Disability individual business: this product line foresees annuity payments in case of disability (similar to life techniques).
+Claims provisions for these products are calculated by using non-similar to life techniques; - Health corporate business: that line of business is composed of annual renewable contracts without ageing reserves (non-similar to life techniques); claims provisions for these products are calculated by using non-similar to life techniques. - Disability individual business: that product line foresees annuity payments in case of disability (similar to life techniques).

-Covered business
+- Covered business